Planning Energy Improvements

 ENERGY STAR is designed to highlight the top 25% of covered products based on energy efficiency.
 For many products, there is a significant difference between the top 5% or 10% and the top 25%— the very best performers can save additional energy and money (and water in the case of clothes washers and dishwashers) compared to other ENERGY STAR-qualified models.
 For other products, there is no ENERGY STAR program.

 ENERGY STAR is working to help consumers identify the most efficient models in several ENERGY STAR product categories.
 The ENERGY STAR Most Efficient designation highlights the top-performing ENERGY STAR models for a given year.
-For 2017, the program is recognizing Most Efficient refrigerators, clothes washers and dryers, dishwashers, ceiling fans, ventilation fans, televisions, computer monitors, windows, and heating and cooling equipment.
+For 2024, the program is recognizing Most Efficient refrigerators, clothes washers and dryers, dishwashers, room air conditioners, dehumidifiers, ceiling fans, ventilation fans, computer monitors, windows, room air cleaners, and heating and cooling equipment.

 Understanding EnergyGuide Labels